Dr. Terror's House of Horrors: Creeping Vine

-Bill Rogers (Alan Freeman) and his wife and daughter (Ann Bell and Sarah Nicholls) return from their holiday to discover a fast-growing vine in the garden.
-When the plant seems to respond violently to attempts to cut it down, Rogers goes to the Ministry of Defence, where he gets advice from a couple of scientists (played by Bernard Lee and Jeremy Kemp).
-The plant shows increasing signs of intelligence, murderous intent and self-preservation, first killing the family dog, then one of the scientist and finally blocking all windows and doors to the house, and even snapping the phone line.
+Bill Rogers and his wife Ann and daughter Carol return from their holiday to discover a fast-growing vine in the garden.
+When the plant seems to respond violently to attempts to cut it down, Rogers goes to the Ministry of Defence, where he gets advice from a couple of scientists.
+The plant shows increasing signs of intelligence, murderous intent and self-preservation, first killing the family dog, then Jerry Drake, one of the scientists, and finally snapping the telephone line and then blocking all windows and doors to the house.
 Fire appears for a few moments to scare it away, until that too becomes ineffective as the vine learns to put out a flame.